 Reading about other people's experiences with an appliance is helpful - to a point.
 The problem is that washer noise is also related to whether they are properly installed.
 A washer that isn't level is more likely to go out of balance, creating vibration and even the dreaded "WUMP WUMP WUMP" noise.
 If someone DIY'd their install, or if their washer was installed by a delivery team that doesn't specialize in appliances like we do, it's possible that the noise they're experiencing isn't typical of that washer at all.

 Something interesting I've discovered in my research is that people will sometimes post videos of their new washer going through a cycle on YouTube, which could be useful if you're concerned about noise!
-Looking at the product reviews by organizations that actually test the products, such as Reviewed, Digital Trends, and Consumer Reports, is also a great way to narrow down your options.
+Looking at the product reviews by organizations that actually test the products in a standardized way, such as Reviewed, Digital Trends, and Consumer Reports, is also a great way to narrow down your options.

 What Different Brands Offer